greyesa/greyes/README.md

 - 👋 Hi, I’m @greyesa
 - 👀 I’m interested in tech
-- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on Google
-- 📫 How to reach me greyes@plitbox.com
+- 📫 How to reach me greyes.a@icloud.com

 <!---
 greyesa/greyesa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.